Vynx-Dev/VPP/README.md

 Then cd into the directory.
 # Live Shell
 Just type `python3 shell.py` and that will run the V++ live shell.
+If you run `RUN("FILENAME.vpp")` you can run a file in the live shell.
 # Compiling
 WORK IN PROGRESS
 # Features